 The K10 dashboard is broken up into a number of different sections.
-While we will return to performing actions on these later, you can find a brief but useful description of the sections below.
+A brief but useful description of the sections below is provided below.

-The first thing you see on the screen is a list of stateful applications (currently mapped to namespaces) and any policies that might exist in the system, and a summary of the cluster's backup data footprint.
+The top of the K10 dashboard displays a list of applications (currently mapped to namespaces), any policies that might exist in the system, and a summary of the cluster's backup data footprint.

 After filtering to only include applications that have stateful services (defined as containing a persistent volume), the above screen breaks down each section into three categories: